Vertebrata within Metazoa

 - Lateral line system with neuromasts, sensory capsules enervated by the acoustic nerve.

 This is a huge problem in vertebrate systematics that cries out for resolution.
-The last word is from Miyashita et al., 2019, who present for the first time a morphological analysis containing many fossil taxa that supports the Cyclostomi Hypothesis!
+The last word is from Miyashita et al., 2019, who present for the first time a morphological analysis containing many fossil taxa that supports the Cyclostome Hypothesis!
 For the moment, we accept it, but await the fossils that will reveal the true depth of our ignorance.

 - J-Y Chen, J Dzik, G Edgecome, L Ramskold, G-Q Zhou.
 1995.
 A possible early Cambrian chordate.
 Nature 377, 720-722.